vicampuzano/aplistorical/README.md

 (php or sail) artisan aplistorical:processFolder {jobId}
 ```

-This command process all files downloaded from Amplitude, translates all events stored in them and sends the events to Posthog in batches defined by the `—destination-batch=XXXX` option for the `aplistorical:createMigrationJob`command.
+This command process all files downloaded from Amplitude, translates all events stored in them and sends the events to Posthog in batches defined by the `--destination-batch=XXXX` option for the `aplistorical:createMigrationJob`command.

 Every single file is deleted after be processed.